 The main thing you'll need to decide on is the configuration of your double oven.
-Some are actually two full-sized ovens, and some are a smaller half-oven on top of a full-sized one.
+Some are actually two full-sized ovens, and some are a smaller half-oven above (or below) a full-sized one.
 Consider how much space you have in your kitchen, and what you'll be using the second oven for.

 These should be intuitive and easy to use.

 Check that the functions in the half-oven suit your needs, as they tend to be limited – generally, top and bottom element (convection bake) and grill.
-Only some have fan-forced, fan-assist or other extra functions.
+Not all have fan-forced, fan-assist or other functions typical of a regular oven.

 Shelves should have safety stops to prevent them from being pulled out accidentally, and shouldn't tilt when pulled out with a load.